Learning how to become more productive on a Macbook is necessary to finish your work on time.

 Suggestion #5 – Save Your Searches

-You do not need to type in the same keywords every time. macOS has a feature that allows users to save searches in Smart Folders.
+macOS has a feature that allows users to save searches in Smart Folders.
 These folders update search results regularly.
+You do not need to type in the exact keywords every time.

 Use Finder to run a regular search.
-When you have selected all the criteria for the search, click the Save button and name your Smart Folder.
-Now you will have access to the folder from the Sidebar with a single click.
+When you have selected all the criteria for the examination, click the Save button and name your Smart Folder.
+You will have access to the folder from the Sidebar with a single click.